UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part 1: Spartan Hardware
+* Physical partition is c276 cores, 21 GB per core,  2 socket Intel E5-2643 v3 CPU with 6-core per socket, 3.4GHz, 192GB memory, 2x 1.2TB SAS drives, 2x 40GbE network Mellanox 2100.
+* Cloud partitions is almost 400 virtual machines with over 3,000 cores, dual CPU E5-2683 v4 2.1GHz, 10GBe Cisco Nexus.
+* There is also a GPU partition (Dual Nvidia Tesla K80, *very* big expansion this year), and departmental partitions (water and ashley).
+* Storage: 8TB `/scratch` NFS over RDMA, `/project` and `/home` NFS, 65TB.
+-- *Slide End* --

+-- *Slide* --
 ### Part I: Logging In
 * Spartan (like Edward) uses its own authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
 Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
-* Participants in a project can be researchers or research support staff from anywhere.
+Participants in a project can be researchers or research support staff from anywhere.
+* Projects have their own project directory for files.
 -- *Slide End* --

 -- *Slide* --
 ### Part I: Logging In
 * To log on to a HPC system, you will need a user account and password and a Secure Shell (ssh) client.
 Linux distributions almost always include SSH as part of the default installation as does
 Mac OS 10.x.
 For MS-­Windows users, the free PuTTY client is recommended (http://putty.org).
-* To transfer files use scp, WinSCP, Filezilla (https://filezilla-project.org/), or rsync.
+* To transfer files use scp, WinSCP, Filezilla (`https://filezilla-project.org/`), or rsync.
 * Example login: `lev@spartan.hpc.unimelb.edu.au`
-* Consider using an `.ssh/config` flile!
+* Consider using an `.ssh/config` file and using passwordless SSH by creating a keypair and adding to your `.ssh/authorized_keys` file on Spartan.
 -- *Slide End* --

 -- *Slide* --
 ### Part I: Helpdesk
+* Read the Message of the Day when you login!
-* If a user has problems with submitting a job, needs a new application or extension to an existing application installed, if their submissions are generated unexpected errors etc., an email can be sent to: `hpc­-support@unimelb.edu.au`.
+* If a user has problems with submitting a job, or needs a new application or extension to an existing application installed, or if their submissions are generated unexpected errors etc., an email can be sent to the helpdesk: `hpc­-support@unimelb.edu.au`.
-* Do not email individual sysadmins.
-Be informative about the error or issue.
+* Do not email individual sysadmins; we need consildated records.
+Please be informative about the error or issue.
 -- *Slide End* --

 -- *Slide* --